Six Martu women from central Western Australia created this painting, Martumili Ngurra, to tell the stories of their Country.

 Martumili Ngurra (This is all Martu's Home) was painted by Kumpaya Girgaba, Jakayu Biljabu, Ngamaru Bidu, Thelma Judson, Ngalangka (Nola) Taylor and Jane Girgaba in 2009.

 Martu peoples have the management and care of this landscape, which encompasses sections of the Little Sandy, Great Sandy and Gibson deserts, and is imbued with the journeys of ancestral beings.

 For countless generations, Martu peoples have fulfilled their responsibility through seasonal burning and, more recently, by painting their Country on canvas.

 The Museum bought Martumili Ngurra in 2009 as part of the Yiwarra Kuju: The Canning Stock Route project – a joint creative initiative between the National Museum of Australia and FORM.

-The project, which explored the history and current art practices of Aboriginal communities along the route, resulted in the acquisition of the Canning Stock Route collection and a major touring exhibition, which opened in Canberra on 30 July 2010.
+The project, which explored the history and current art practices of Aboriginal communities along the route, resulted in the acquisition of the Canning Stock Route collection and a major touring exhibition.

 Represented in Martumili Ngurra are the tracks of numerous Jukurrpa (Dreaming) and community journeys, as well as important geographical sites and roadways related to the mining and pastoral industries that arrived in the region during the 19th century.